poshjosh/automate-jamstack/README.md

           └───my-awesome-blog.env
 ```

-- Site names should be restricted to letters, digits, periods, underscores and hypens.
+- Site names are restricted 63 chars of lowercase letters, digits, periods and hyphens.

 - Copy contents of `/app/config/site-data/default-properties.properties` into
 the properties file (`/app/sites/my-awesome-blog.env`) you just created.